smilack/purescript-gesso/docs/manual.md

 main = launch appSpec
 ```

-`launch` is perfect for applications with nothing else on the page.
-Gesso attaches directly to the page body.
+`launchIn` is best for pages with some static content.
+It takes a `String` as an argument, which is treated as a query selector to find an element on the page to attach to:

 ```purescript
 launchIn :: forall state i o.
 String -> AppSpec state i o -> Effect Unit